 - The coating is easily scratched off.

-- It doesn’t last very long.
+- You’ll find that it doesn’t last very long.

-2 – Herculiner HCL 1B8 Brush-On Bed Liner Kit
+2 – Herculiner HCL1B8 Brush-On Bed Liner Kit

 The material is a tough textured polyurethane which is five times thicker than other average products.
 This means you get more protection for a longer duration.
+If you want a three-part blended polyurethane product, consider the Al’s Liner ALS-BL.

 - It won’t fade, chip, flake or peel after use.